-Check out some of our sessions:
+Check out some of last year’s sessions:

 Children are biologically and socially different than adults, which is why we have a separate justice system for young people.
 Yet in Louisiana, and particularly in New Orleans, district attorneys regularly prosecute and incarcerate children in the adult justice system in a process known as “juvenile transfer.”
 Participants in this session will learn about the effects of transfer on kids and public safety, and envision alternative ways to prevent and respond to violence in our community.